 The idea is to have a box that will prevent heat transfer as much as possible to prevent the ice from melting.
 Plastic boxes or metal boxes without any layer of insulation will not work.

-Step 2: Mark down the holes for the fan and the duct
+Step 2: Markdown the holes for the fan and the duct

-Now that you have the box in place, it’s time to measure the holes for both the fan and the small piece of duct that you are going to use.
+Now that you have the box in place, it’s time to measure the holes for both the fan and the small piece of the duct that you are going to use.

-Make sure you do this as accurate as possible so after that you’ll have no trouble sealing the holes.
+Make sure you do this as accurately as possible so that you’ll have no trouble sealing the holes.
 For the plastic tube/duct it should be simple enough, but when you get to mark the one for the fan, you need to check that the fan will no go all the way in.

 Most of them have two guard metal meshes (in the front and the back), joined together by a collar that’s a little bigger than the mesh.
 If possible, mark the hole so that the collar will rest on the box and just the front mesh guard will get in the cooler.